anifledramos/tfm-rdf/README.md

 ### Compile JNITriples and save library libjnitriples
 jnitriples $ make clean all

-Makefile will try to copy the generated library into /usr/lib directory and will ask for sudo permission.
-You can also modify Makefile, remove sudo and manually move the libjnitriples.so file generated to /usr/lib
+Makefile will try to copy the generated library into /usr/lib directory and succeed in Docker but fail in local.
+Prepare.sh copies the libjnitriples.so file generated to /usr/lib or you can manually move the library to /usr/lib if you are going step by step.

+sudo cp ./lib/libjnitriples.so /usr/lib/

 ### Compile JNIDictionary and save library libjnidictionary
 jnidictionary $ make jni

-Makefile will try to copy the generated library into /usr/lib directory and will ask for sudo permission.
-You can also modify Makefile, remove sudo and manually move the libjnidictionary.so file generated to /usr/lib
+Makefile will try to copy the generated library into /usr/lib directory and succeed in Docker but fail in local.
+Prepare.sh copies the libjnidictionary.so file generated to /usr/lib or you can manually move the library to /usr/lib if you are going step by step.

+sudo cp ./lib/libjnidictionary.so /usr/lib/

 ### Generate an HDT file using the hdt-java library
 hdt-jni/hdt-java-cli$ ./bin/rdf2hdt.sh ../../nt/test.nt ../../nt/test.hdt